SUNY Downstate Health Sciences University

 A urologic surgery resident’s opportunity will encompass all aspects of general, oncologic, female, medical, and surgical urology.
-Operative experience will include open, laparoscopic, endourologic, and robotic assisted laparoscopic approaches.
-The hospital employs fellowship trained physicians in Urologic Oncology.
-A SUNY Downstate Medical Center urology resident is known for their open surgical skills.
-At University Hospital Brooklyn, the foundation of this training is obtained.
+Operative experience include open, endourologic, and robotic assisted laparoscopic approaches.
 The SUNY Downstate Medical Center provides experience to the urologic surgery resident during their PGY-1, PGY-2, PGY-4, and PGY-5 years.

 Kings County Hospital Center (KCHC)

 Kings County Hospital Center (KCHC) Kings County Hospital Center has a rich legacy dating back more than 175 years.
 The original hospital was completed in 1837, which marked the beginning of one the largest municipal hospital in the United States.
 Known for its pioneering role in medicine, Kings County Hospital has staked claim to many “firsts”: it was the site of the first open-heart surgery performed in New York State; Kings County physicians invented the world's first hemodialysis machine, conducted the first studies of HIV infection in women, developed the clinical application of diagnostic peritoneal lavage, and produced the first human images using magnetic resonance imaging (MRI).
 In addition, Kings County was named the first Level 1 Trauma Center in the United States, which currently serves 2.6 million residents of Brooklyn and Staten Island.
 In 2003 the United States Army created a training program at Kings County Hospital Center, which sees some of the highest rates of gunshot and stabbing victims, to train reservists in its unique emergency room.